 Rural Services FAQ

 Chemical control is not the only method to treat noxious weeds.
 If you decide to spray your noxious weeds you can participate in the cost share program through the Douglas County Noxious Weed Department.
 Chemicals are sold for the treatment of noxious weeds only.
-Private landowners can purchase 2-4D, Tordon 22K, Roundup Ultra, and Remedy at 75% of the County's purchase price.
-If you have any questions please call the Douglas County Noxious Weed Department at 785-331-1331.
+Private landowners can purchase 2-4D, Tordon 22K, and Roundup at 75% of the County's purchase price.
+If you have any questions please call the Douglas County Noxious Weed Department at 785-331-1322.

-Each late-winter, with the approval of the Board of County Commissioners, the Public Works Department has an enrollment period for residents wishing to purchase a "dust palliative" treatment for the road fronting their property.
-This is a user-fee program, so the property owner pays up front for the estimated cost of applying the dust palliative material.
-In addition, the property owner pays approximately ½ the cost for the road to be prepared for dust palliative, and an administrative fee to cover our costs of brokering the program.
+Each late-winter, with the approval of the Board of County Commissioners, the Public Works Department has an enrollment period for residents wishing to purchase a "dust control" treatment for the road fronting their property.
+This is a user-fee program, so the property owner pays up front for the estimated cost of applying the dust control material.
+In addition, the property owner pays approximately ½ the cost for the road to be prepared for dust control, and an administrative fee to cover our costs of brokering the program.
 The dust control material is typically applied in late spring

 The process to designate a road as "minimum maintenance" involves a hearing before the local township, the county planning commission, and the Board of County Commissioners.
 Requests to designate a road as "minimum maintenance" are made to the Public Works Department, 3755 East 25th Street, Lawrence, KS 66046.